 - How important are normal residuals: If you have a large enough sample, nonnormal residuals may not be a problem.

 - Multicollinearity: Highly correlated predictors can be a problem, but not always!

 - Heteroscedasticity: You want the residuals to have a constant variance (homoscedasticity), but what if they don’t?

 - Box-Cox transformation: If you can’t resolve the underlying problem, Cody Steele shows how easy it can be to transform the problem away!

 The final part of the regression tutorial contains examples of the different types of regression analysis that Minitab can perform.
 Many of these regression examples include the data sets so you can try it yourself!

-- Multiple regression with response optimization: Highlights new features added to the Assistant for Minitab 17.
+- Multiple regression with response optimization: Highlights features in the Minitab Assistant.

-- Orthogonal regression: Carly Barry shows how orthogonal regression (a.k.a.
+- Orthogonal regression: how orthogonal regression (a.k.a.
 Deming Regression) can test the equivalence of different instruments.

-- Partial least squares (PLS) regression: Cody Steele uses PLS to successfully analyze a very small and highly multicollinear data set.
+- Partial least squares (PLS) regression: using PLS to successfully analyze a very small and highly multicollinear data set.